w3c/wai-pronounciation/content/index.md

 - Describes the advantages and disadvantages of two approaches
 - Poses questions for additional input

-## User Scenarios and User Requirements

 **[Pronunciation User Scenarios](https://www.w3.org/TR/pronunciation-user-scenarios/)** provides examples of:
 - End-users, including screen reader users
 - Content providers, including educators
 - Software developers, including content managements systems

-The **[Core Features for Pronunciation and Spoken Presentation section](https://www.w3.org/TR/pronunciation-gap-analysis-and-use-cases/#core-features-for-pronunciation-and-spoken-presentation)** of the Pronunciation Gap Analysis and Use Cases document describes requirements for pronunciation -- such as language, emphasis, and pausing.

 ## Exploring Technical Solutions